-Participation in the Hypothermia Program is by application, and each applicant must submit to a background check.
-The Hypothermia Program is limited to 20 men.
-Each applicant is interviewed and approved for participation in the Hypothermia Program based on an assessment of their preparedness to use the time in the Hypothermia Program to move toward the next step for them, be it a job, a temporary or permanent housing situation, or stability on the road to sobriety or mental health.
+Our Hypothermia/Transition Program is application based, and each applicant meets with his Case Manager to ensure commitment to the goals and structure of the Program.
+Men are approved for participation in the Program based on an assessment of their readiness to move toward the next step on their journey out of homelessness, whether that step is a job, a temporary or permanent housing situation, or stability on the road to sobriety or mental health.